nichollascarter/subjx/README.md

 });

 // method always returns array of new Draggable instances
-// for disabling use `disable` a method for each object xDraggables.forEach(item => {
+// for disabling use `disable` method for each object xDraggables.forEach(item => {
     item.disable();
 })